Nursing Jobs: Seattle, Washington, Overview

 Known as the Emerald City for its lush green landscape, Seattle, Washington, is not the capital of the Evergreen State (that’s Olympia), but is its largest city.
 It may be known as the home of the first Starbucks, but Seattle brings more to nursing professionals than a famous waterfront, a thriving tech scene, and lots of coffee.
-If you are considering searching for nursing jobs in Seattle, start by learning more about what this city has to offer nurses before and after a shift.
+If you are considering searching for nursing jobs, Seattle, Washington, has a variety of positions available, whether you're in the market for full-time, part-time, contract, temporary, or per diem positions.
+Start by learning more about what this city offers before and after a shift.

 - Is Washington a compact state?
 Yes.
 It is the only West Coast state to join the NLC.

-- Where can I find information about becoming a licensed RN in Washington?
-You can find the latest information about licensing on the Washington State Board of Nursing website.
+- Where can I learn more about nurse license requirements in Washington?
+You can visit the You can find the latest information about licensing on the Washington State Board of Nursing website.
+If your license is nearing its expiration date, learn how to renew Washington nursing licenses.

 What to Know About Nursing Jobs in Seattle